doitintl/iris3/README.md

     * Set the projects you want to use in  `config-dev.yaml`
     * Use `test_do_label` and `test_label_one` and `test_schedule` to trigger against your localhost dev-server, to label actual Cloud resources that you pre-deploy.
-        * See these `test_...` files for instructions.
+        * See the `test_...` files for instructions.

-### Adding new labels
+### Adding new kinds of labels.

 Iris adds about twenty kinds of labels.
 More can be added, but don't add too many.
-Billing analytics work best when they are not swamped by excess labels.
+Billing analytics work best when not swamped by excess labels.
 This is why GCP doesn't simply add these labels, and why Iris does not implement all possible labeling, say by automatically copying all fields from each resource into labels.

 #### Developing new labels for an existing resource type

 To add a new label key to an existing resource type, add `_gcp_<LABEL_NAME>` methods (like `_gcp_zone()`) in the relevant file in `/plugins`, following the example of the existing ones.
 Labels will be added with a key from the function name (`zone` in that example), and a value returned by the function (in our example, the zone identifier).

-For example, you might want to add a label identifying the creator of a resource, or add the name the topic to its subscription.
+For example, you might want to add a label identifying the creator of a resource, or add the name of the topic to its subscriptions.

 #### Supporting new resource types